 Migration

-Migration is not an exception, but the norm – for centuries, people have moved within and across borders.
-However, international efforts to govern (forced) migration remain weak because they fail to balance the quandary of individual legal protection, economic opportunities, and realpolitik rooted in domestic pressures.
-Broad statements of good intent to make migration safe, orderly, and regular contrast sharply with the grim realities of people on the move.
-GPPi seeks to support the quest for better policies on (forced) migration – policies which provide protection to people on the move and also reflect a sober analysis of the multiple interests involved – by contributing evidence from applied research.
+Never before have so many people been on the move — across cities, regions and borders.
+However, efforts to govern migration often remain weak, as they struggle to balance the quandary of individual legal protection, economic opportunities, and realpolitik rooted in domestic pressures.
+Broad statements of good intent to make migration safe, orderly and regular contrast sharply with the grim realities of many people migrating across borders.
+GPPi seeks to support the quest for better policies on (forced) migration – policies that both safeguard people and reflect a sober analysis of the multiple interests involved – by contributing evidence from applied research.

 Report